 Commencement ceremonies take place annually.
 Students who have completed graduation requirements within that one-year period are eligible to participate.
 All graduates are encouraged to participate in official Carrington College ceremonies.
 Online students may attend a commencement ceremony at the campus of their choice.
-Carrington does not reimburse any expenses students incur to attend the commencement ceremony.
-Students receive graduation eligibility notices by mail and should maintain current name-and-address records.
+Carrington College does not reimburse any expenses students incur to attend the commencement ceremony.
+Students receive commencement eligibility notices and should maintain current contact information with Carrington College.